-April 2015
+April 2020

 Climate change poses a significant risk for a broad range of human and natural systems.
 Policies to reduce emissions are critical if we are to avoid the most costly damages associated with a rapidly changing climate.
 Compared to traditional command-and-control regulations, market-based policies can more cost-effectively reduce greenhouse gas (GHG) emissions by creating financial incentives for GHG emitters to emit less.
 Ten U.S. states and many jurisdictions outside the United States have established market-based programs to reduce GHGs.
-Market-based policies would be among the options available to states to reduce GHGs from power plants under the U.S. Environmental Protection Agency's proposed Clean Power Plan.
-This brief describes the theory behind market-based approaches; their success in cost-effectively reducing GHGs and other emissions; and a range of market-based options, including: a carbon tax, a cap-and-trade program, a baseline and credit program, a clean or renewable electricity standard, and an energy efficiency resource standard.
+This brief-an update to our 2015 brief-describes the theory behind market-based approaches; their success in cost-effectively reducing GHGs and other emissions; and a range of market-based options, including: a carbon tax, a cap-and-trade program, a baseline and credit program, and a clean energy standard.